Manslaughter

 • Alibi defense: If the accused can prove either through the testimony of others, or through records and documents (or both), that they were somewhere else other than the crime scene at the time of the offense, the State will not be able to prove that the accused committed the crime.
 This is a variation of the Identity Offense.

-• Excusable homicide: homicide is excusable when committed by accident while doing any lawful act using ordinary caution.
+• Excusable homicide: Homicide is excusable when committed by accident while doing any lawful act using ordinary caution.
 It is also excused when committed by accident in the heat of passion, upon sudden and sufficient provocation, or upon a sudden combat without using a dangerous weapon.
-Florida Statute 782.03

-• Justifiable Use of Deadly Force: use of deadly force is justifiable when a person is resisting any attempt to murder him or her or to resist a felony being committed on them while in their dwelling.
-Florida Statute 782.02
+• Justifiable Use of Deadly Force: Use of deadly force is justifiable when a person is resisting any attempt to murder him or her or to resist a felony being committed on them while in their dwelling.

-• Self Defense: a person may use deadly force and does not have a duty to retreat if he or she reasonably believes such force is necessary to prevent imminent death or great bodily harm to himself or herself or to another person or to prevent the imminent commission of a forcible felony.
-Florida Statute 776.012.
+• Self Defense: A person may use deadly force and does not have a duty to retreat if he or she reasonably believes such force is necessary to prevent imminent death or great bodily harm to himself or herself or to another person or to prevent the imminent commission of a forcible felony.

 Additionally, the defense team at NeJame Law would investigate all of the evidence, question the witnesses, and ascertain whether all of the methods and procedures used by law enforcement were conducted lawfully.
 It is possible to have some, or even all of the evidence in a case thrown out if the police violated certain procedures.
 For example, if the police conducted an illegal search of the accuser's premises, any evidence found during the search can be suppressed.